AndresPistocchi/Splunk-Home-Lab/LAB.md

 Extracting email header fields and URLs for threat intelligence and campaign tracking (sender, recipient, subject, timestamps, URLs, labels).

-Simulating user behavior (safe curl/replay of extracted URLs or replayed PCAPs) so Snort can generate detection events that integrate with Splunk dashboards.
+Simulating user behavior (safe curl/replay of extracted URLs) so Snort can generate detection events that integrate with Splunk dashboards.

 Adding custom Snort rules (sender-, URL-, and subject-based) and forwarding IDS alerts to Splunk for real-time monitoring.